ma-anwar/project-meetme/backend/readme.md

 Else,

 1. Install [mongodb](https://docs.mongodb.com/manual/installation/) and make sure it's running
+2. Install and ensure redis is running (defualt port should be 6379).
-2. `touch .env` in the root dir and configure as follows
+3. `touch .env` in the root dir and configure as follows

 ```
 DB_URL="mongodb://localhost:27017/<custom_name>"